czzz34/Employee-Salary-Prediction/README.md

 The project is integrated with a **Flask web app** where users can input job details and get salary category predictions in real-time.

-### Screenshots
-1. Model Prediction Interface
-2. Code Execution Output
-3. Dataset Preview
-4. Feature Importance Graph
-5. Flask Form UI

-> *(Add actual screenshots in a folder or embed in the README if hosted)*

----

 ## 🚀 How to Run